raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 types, or a combination of the above, as appropriate for the information that needs to be communicated.
-The specification for each DSO TLV determines what TLVs are required in a response to a request using that TLV as the Primary TLV.
+The specification for each DSO TLV determines what TLVs are required in a response to a request using that TLV.

 If a DSO response is received for an operation where the specification requires that the response carry a particular TLV or TLVs,